Loughborough Sport Placements

 Person Specification:

-This role is only open to students that have a place confirmed on the MSc Physiology & Nutrition of Sport & Exercise course at Loughborough University for 2024/2025 academic year.
-Once the applicant is successful, they will be transferred onto the PT pathway.
+This role is only open to students that have a place confirmed on the MSc Physiology & Nutrition of Sport & Exercise course at Loughborough University for 2025/2026 academic year.
+Once the applicant is successful, they will be transferred onto the part-time pathway.

 Please note that in switching to the part-time route, you would not be eligible for any scholarships or bursaries which may have been agreed for full-time study.
 Also changing to part-time may affect your student loan, and you may be eligible for Council Tax.